menzy314/geiryn/README.md

 I've created this version to practice coding, and also to experiment with changing the rules a little (see above!)

-# License
+# Licence

-Copyright (c) 2022, menzy314.
+Copyright © 2022, menzy314.

-This program is free software; you can redistribute and/or modify it under the terms of the MIT license.
+This program is free software; you can redistribute and/or modify it under the terms of the MIT licence.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See [the license](LICENSE.txt) for more details.
+See [the licence](LICENSE.txt) for more details.

 # Acknowledgments
 Language Technologies Unit, Bangor University, for providing [Lecsicon Cymraeg Bangor](https://github.com/techiaith/lecsicon-cymraeg-bangor).
 Geiryn contains data from the lexicon.